 I shall offer a brief clarification for the first point.
 Vygotsky makes an analogy between tools and psychological instruments, which he also calls artificial psychological tools.
 By their nature, they are social and not organic devices.
-They are 'directed toward the mastery of (mental) processes - one's own or someone else's - just as technical devices are directed toward the mastery of processes of nature.'
-(Vygotsky, 1997d, 85.
+They are "directed toward the mastery of (mental) processes - one's own or someone else's - just as technical devices are directed toward the mastery of processes of nature" (Vygotsky 1997d, 85.
 Emphasis added).

 The sign as a tool reorganises the whole structure of psychological functions.
 It forms a structural centre, which determines the composition of the functions and the relative importance of each separate process.
-'The inclusion in any process of a sign remodels the whole structure of psychological operations,' just as the inclusion of a tool reorganises the whole structure of a work process.
-(Vygotski, 1929, 421).
+"The inclusion in any process of a sign remodels the whole structure of psychological operations", just as the inclusion of a tool reorganises the whole structure of a work process (Vygotski 1929, 421).

 In this model, mediation is understood as a being-in-the-world.
 Thus, mediation does not mean a division between man and the external world, but - on the contrary - it indicates an analysis of an agent's being in the world.
-Mediational activity is a process by which an individual adapts the human essence and thus becomes socialized.
-In this sense, Vygotsky says that psychology must reconquer the right to examine the individual 'as a social microcosm --- as an expression or measure of the society.'
-(Vygotsky, 1997b, 317).
+Mediational activity is a process by which an individual adapts the human essence and thus becomes socialized.8 In this sense, Vygotsky says that psychology must reconquer the right to examine the individual "as a social microcosm - as an expression or measure of the society" (Vygotsky 1997b, 317).
 This is a non-individualistic approach towards the social being of an individual person.

 Let us take a closer look at the second point.
 Vygotsky does not give a qualitatively new role for psychological tools, they are just like any other tools.
-'We should not conceive of artificial (instrumental) acts as supernatural or meta-natural acts in accordance with some new, special laws'.
+"We should not conceive of artificial (instrumental) acts as supernatural or meta-natural acts in accordance with some new, special laws."
 Artificial acts are natural, as well.
-They can, without exception, to the very end, be decomposed and reduced to natural ones, just like any machine (or technical tool) can, without exception, be 'decomposed into a system of natural forces and processes.'
-(Vygotsky, 1997d, 86).
-The higher forms of behaviour 'have no more means and data at their disposal than those which were shown by the lower forms of that same activity.'
-(Vygotski, 1929, 418).
+They can, without exception, to

 Engeström seems to miss this point.
-'In the early work of the cultural-historical school, led by Vygotsky, the unit of analysis was object-oriented action mediated by cultural tools and signs (see Vygotsky, 1978, p.
-40).
-Mediation by other human beings and social relations was not theoretically integrated into the triangular model of action.'
-(Engeström & Miettinen 1999, 4).
-Signs are carriers of 'the others' (El'konin 2001) and respectively sign mediation is always societal mediation per se.
+"In the early work of the cultural-historical school, led by Vygotsky, the unit of analysis was object-oriented action mediated by cultural tools and signs (see Vygotsky 1978, 40).
+Mediation by other human beings and social relations was not theoretically integrated into the triangular model of action."
+(Engeström & Miettinen 1999, 4.)
+Signs are carriers of "the others" (El'konin 2001) and respectively sign mediation is always societal mediation per se.